michaelmaxi/AWS-Big-Data/README.md

 **AWS Redshift** - Data warehouse for storing large amounts of transactional data, perfect for an OLAP database used to analyse your data.

 ------------------
-**AWS DynamoDB** - key value document storage with low-latency data access at any scale.
+**AWS DynamoDB** - NoSQL / key value document storage with low-latency data access at any scale.
 Note not ACID compliant.

 ------------------
 **AWS Neptune** - fast and reliable graph database service.
 Optimized for storing billions of relationships